ioccc-src/winner/2019/lynn/README.md

 #### Self-hosting compiler:

-To avoid deobfuscating this entry by revealing the original Haskell source, we instead provide [hint.hs](%%REPO_URL%%/2019/lynn/hint.hs), the output of a certain stage of the compiler when run on itself.
+To avoid spoiling this entry by revealing the original Haskell source, we instead provide [hint.hs](%%REPO_URL%%/2019/lynn/hint.hs), the output of a certain stage of the compiler when run on itself.
 This intermediate output is hopefully difficult to understand, yet is accepted by our compiler: